-Justice Kennedy is widely regarded as the "swing vote" on the nine-member Court, and has been the 5th vote on many pivotal cases, including the 2013 Windsor case, involving the federal marriage statute.
-Kennedy actually wrote the majority opinion, declaring the federal definition of one-man, one-woman marriage was an insult to gays and lesbians.
+Justice Kennedy is widely regarded as the "swing vote" on the nine-member Court, and has been the 5th vote on many pivotal cases, including key (but disappointing) decisions on abortion, homosexuality, and same-sex marriage.

 (Nominated by Pres.
 George H. W. Bush; seated Oct.
 23, 1991)

 Appointed to the U.S. Supreme Court in 1991 by President George H.W.
-Bush, Justice Thomas is a steadfast defender of the U.S. Constitution and marriage.
-He voted for one-man, one-woman marriage in the 2013 Windsor case.
+Bush, Justice Thomas is a steadfast defender of the U.S. Constitution, and has consistently opposed abortion and supported religious liberty, free speech, and one-man, one-woman marriage.
 And while he almost never asks questions during oral arguments, his written opinions are forceful and compelling.

 Ruth Bader Ginsburg

 (Nominated by Pres.
 Bill J. Clinton; seated Aug.
 10, 1993)

 A former ACLU lawyer, the reliably liberal Justice Ginsburg was appointed to the U.S. Supreme Court by President Clinton in 1993.
 She strongly supports abortion on demand and same-sex marriage, while opposing religious freedom rights in cases involving homosexuality or abortion.